 Other than those three options mentioned above, parking anywhere else in or around Emerald Bay is at your own risk both physically and financially.
-For example, don’t park up at the area near Bayview Campground or on the north side of the bay above Vikingsholm and think you’re going to walk down the road to Emerald Bay.
+For example, I don’t recommend parking at the area near Bayview Campground.
+Or, on the north side of the bay above Vikingsholm and think you’re going to walk down the road to Emerald Bay.

-Both of those ideas are terrible because at its peak, between tourists wandering along SR 89 and locals blazing their way down the road to get to or from work (throw in some road construction for good measure), Emerald Bay is a nexus of chaos.
+Both of those ideas are terrible.
+This is because at its peak, between tourists wandering along SR 89 and locals blazing their way down the road to get to or from work (throw in some road construction for good measure), Emerald Bay is a nexus of chaos.

 Here’s a map to assist you in finding parking for accessing the trail to Emerald Point.
 The marker for “Emerald Bay State Park” on this map is essentially the Vikingsholm parking lot.